-The United States Food and Nutrition Board has not set a recommended daily allowance (RDA) for biotin, but the board has established an adequate intake (AI) level of 30 micrograms per day for adults.
+The United States Food and Nutrition Board has not set a recommended daily allowance (RDA) for biotin, but the board has established an adequate intake (AI) level of 30 micrograms (mcg) per day for adults.

 Producing more myelin may also slow the progression of the disease.

-One study found that people with MS who had taken high doses of biotin, reported reduced pain and improved energy levels.
+One study found that people with MS who had taken high doses of biotin reported reduced pain and improved energy levels.

 Other health benefits and precautions of biotin

-However, biotin can interact with other elements, and this may skew the results of important medical tests.
+However, biotin can interact with other elements, and this may have skewed the results of important medical tests.

 For example, biotin has been known to interfere with thyroid testing, suggesting that some people had Graves' disease, a serious thyroid condition, when they did not.